-Most theses run approximately 30-40 pages in length, but please discuss the expectations for the thesis with your chair before you begin the project and become aware of your chair's requirements, since there is considerable variation within the department.
+Most theses run approximately 30-40 pages in length, but please discuss the expectations for the thesis with your director before you begin the project and become aware of your director's requirements, since there is considerable variation within the department.

-On rare occasions, usually in rhetoric/composition, students do a project instead of a thesis.
+On rare occasions, usually in composition and rhetoric, students do a project instead of a thesis.
 Projects must have an analytical component and chapters, just as a thesis does.
 Please consult the guidelines for theses and projects put out by the Graduate Studies Office for more details.